FOR ALL BILLING-RELATED QUESTIONS:

 What is the difference between a counselor/therapist and a psychologist?

-While both counselors/therapists and psychologists can provide therapy, only a psychologist has the advanced training required to conduct diagnostic testing/evaluations.
+While both counselors/therapists and psychologists can provide therapy, only a psychologist has the advanced training required to complete diagnostic testing/evaluations.

 Will a supervisor be involved in my (or my child’s) care?